Wolves are essential. So are moms.

 - Belle (F1226) – Mexican gray wolf Belle has entered the stage of “mom life” where she is once again able to prioritize her own health and well-being.
 With three adult children still living with her and her mate Rhett, quiet time is a necessity – and Belle is wonderful at enforcing it!
 She's notorious for demanding quality "me" time.
 Can any moms relate?

 - Rosa (F1143) - Mexican gray wolf Rosa is the WCC’s oldest female but don’t be fooled by her age – she’s as young as ever!
 She's given birth to ten children (with three daughters still living at home) and is quite confident in her skills as a mother and caregiver.
-She also holds the wonderful title of grandmother; six of her seven grandchildren still live at the WCC!
+She also holds the wonderful title of grandmother; seven of her nine grandchildren still live at the WCC!